logo

 A&M Canada decided to inject some "social science" into the production process.
 They hired a consulting firm who assembled a "random group of young males and females" to preview the album-in-progress and respond to a questionnaire.
 The results were analyzed and the consultants reported back to us.

 Among other things, this "random group" recommended adding a keyboard to this song, a guitar to that song, a harmony here, a tambourine there.
 It was an insulting and completely unnecessary exercise ... and probably quite expensive (eventually billed back to the artist, of course).
-We viewed the entire thing as a load of crap and we ignored the recommendations.
+We viewed the entire thing as a load of crap and we ignored all the recommendations.

 In addition, the first vinyl pressings didn't sound as good as they might have.
 Bryan was so concerned that he phoned A&R man Michael Godin at home at two o'clock in the morning.
-That got fixed too!
+That got results too!

 Proceed to the next album,"You Want It, You Got It"